markusmeingast/Pulse-Monitor/README.md

 ## 26.09.2019
 Preprocessing more recorded data according to -60 +120 around peak.
 Still not convinced this is the best method.
 Fixed width is too restrictive.

+## 27.09.2019
+Trying to preprocess from peak to peak (regular heart beat), and stretching to fixed width.

 ## Event list
 * Event @ 20190712-161609-0077
 * Event @ 20190717-121646-0205